 But we simply don’t have enough funds to reach every child and there are still millions of children in desperate need of assistance.

 We urgently need your support to help us reach more Syrian children before it’s too late.

 If you’re in the UK and would prefer to make a donation by phone, you can call our dedicated donation line: 0300 330 5699.

 Please donate today and help Syria’s children now.

-For the first 12 months, monthly donations made to this appeal will go to children affected by the Syrian conflict.
-After that they will go to our Children’s Emergency Fund.
-In the unlikely event that the funds raised exceed Unicef’s funding requirements for this appeal, your one off or monthly gift will also go to our Children’s Emergency Fund, helping children caught in wars and disasters around the world.
+For the first 12 months, monthly donations made to this appeal will go towards funding Unicef’s work to support children affected by the Syrian conflict.
+After that donations will go to our Children’s Emergency Fund, to save and protect children in emergencies around the world.
+In the unlikely event that the funds raised exceed Unicef’s funding requirements for this appeal, your one off or monthly gift will also go to our Children’s Emergency Fund.